amitxv/PC-Tuning/docs/physical-setup.md

 - A single error or crash is one too many

-- Consider monitoring and adjusting voltages manually where applicable due to potential overvolting
+- Monitoring voltages where applicable due to potential overvolting

 - Overclocking does not necessarily mean that the system will perform better due to factors such as error correction.
 You should verify whether whatever you are changing scales positively by adopting a systematic testing methodology in benchmarks such as [liblava](https://github.com/liblava/liblava) and [Intel Memory Latency Checker](https://amitxv.github.io/IMLC-Analyzer)